What are Azure Durable Functions

 }

 Now, our Azure Function project is ready.
-The next step is to enable the Durable Function options by enabling the Durable Function extensions.
+The next step is enabling the Durable Function options by allowing the extensions.

 How to Enable Durable Functions